gitJasin/phase-1-project-karaoke-helper/README.md

 ## Tried to set up "API" via github

-I tried using https://victorscholz.medium.com/hosting-a-json-api-on-github-pages-47b402f72603 It did not work for posting or patching as github won't allow that behaviour.
+I tried this so I could maybe get youtube videos to play I tried using https://victorscholz.medium.com/hosting-a-json-api-on-github-pages-47b402f72603 It did not work for posting or patching as github won't allow that behaviour.
 Only allows static data to be hosted.
 It is very possible I did it incorectly as I am new here but I could not get it to work.